• Play the sound file

 An aspect of the Kate Steinle case not much discussed, for very understandable reasons of sympathy, is the attitude of Ms Steinle's parents to those issues we immigration patriots are mad about.

 In interviews a few weeks after their daughter's death, Kate's mother denied that she, the mother, was opposed to sanctuary cities.
 Kate's father, asked whether he thought illegal aliens working the fields in California should be deported, said no, he didn't think they should be deported.
-Quote: "If you deport them, what are you going to eat?
-Rocks?
-I mean, they feed the United States."
-End quote.
+Quote:

 This, to me, is the strangest, the weirdest, the most disturbing aspect of the case, the aspect that carries the highest level of information content, the highest signal-to-noise ratio, about the direction and probable fate of our civilization.